tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bcost\b"
         ],
         "responses": [
             "Tuition fees vary depending on the program.
-Please " "refer to the official website or contact the admissions " "office for the detailed fee structure."
+Please refer to the official website or contact the admissions office for the detailed fee structure."
         ]
     },